Right to quote: Implementation

 In some countries the intended use of the work (educational, scientific, parodist, etc.) may also be a factor determining the scope of this right.

 Europe

 The right to quote is especially important in continental Europe copyright law, where it covers some of the practices known elsewhere as fair dealing.
 European jurisprudence is gradually extending the number of uses permitted under the right to quote, with some limits.

 France

 In France, it is illegal to reproduce someone's work without their approval.
 But if the work is published, i.e. no longer being edited prior to release, small quotations are legal.

 Germany

 In Germany, the right to quote is extended considerably for research purposes and may even encompass complete works (e. g. texts, pictures, music or videos).

 Poland

 In Poland, the right to quote allows quotation of excerpts of works and small works as a whole, provided that this is justified by teaching, review, explanation or caricatural motivation.
+Such use can be also justified by polemic or critical analysis of the work.
+In order for the use to be lawful, the user has to mention the name and surname of the author and the source.
+Additionally, such use cannot interfere with the legitimate interests of the autor and exceed the normal exploitation of the work being quoted.
+However, typically, the author of the work is not entitled to remuneration for quotation.